VIEW ALL OUR JOBS >

 In early 2016, Goffs Academy received a direct approach from the DfE asking that they consider establishing a Multi Academy Trust and work in partnership with other schools.
 As a result, the Generations MAT was established from 1st September 2016, with Goffs as the lead school within the Trust.
 Goffs-Churchgate was born from that vision.
 The two schools are within walking distance of each other and already share many activities, including CPD for staff.
 One of the Trust’s fundamental principles is that no one school is in any way more important or successful than the other.
 As such, CPD and other events are rotated through all schools in the Trust, with everyone learning from and sharing with each other.
 This collegiate and collaborative approach permeates our Trust.

-Our future plans include establishing a nursery provision with subsidised staff places, and looking at the opportunity to establish or join with a primary school, thus effectively creating an all through education structure.
+Our plans include establishing nursery provision with subsidised staff places, currently on track to open from September 2021, as well as welcoming other schools to our Trust.
 The MAT offers extremely exciting opportunities for staff, students and the local area and we are all very much looking forward to its growth.

-- 75% of students achieved grade 4 or more in English and maths and 55% achieved 5 or more in both
+- 71% of students achieved grade 4 or more in English and Maths and 50% achieved 5 or more in both

-At A Level, continuing the upward trend of recent years, students achieved another excellent set of exam results.
-Once again, outcomes tracked up from last year's excellent results in key areas including grades at A*/A, A*- B, A* - C, and the average grade achieved by each student.
-The overall pass rate was 99%.
-Approximately three quarters of the year group progressed to university or further education courses including Criminology, Environmental Engineering, Journalism, Construction, Law and Politics, Mathematics, Economics, Music, Zoology, Psychology, Philosophy and Biomedical Sciences, whilst the other students progressed directly into employment or apprenticeships.
-Our Sixth Form has an excellent reputation in the local area, over the past three years the numbers of students applying to join our Sixth Form has increased and is now around 150 per year.
-This growth in popularity is supported by a continued upward trend in outcomes; 81% of students achieved A*-C at A level in 2017.
+At A Level, continuing the upward trend of recent years, students achieved another excellent set of exam results, including an overall 100% pass rate.
+Approximately three quarters of the year group progressed to university or further education courses including exciting and wide-ranging courses as Law, History, Geography, Maths, Finance, Physics and Astrophysics, and Project Management for Construction, whilst the other students progressed directly into employment or apprenticeships.
+Our Sixth Form has an excellent reputation in the local area, over the past three years the numbers of students applying to join our Sixth Form has increased and is now in excess of 150 per year.

 We are, of course, very proud of these outcomes.
 Equally, we are clear that they reflect the start of our journey, not the end.
 As such, we target set in the top 10% of all schools nationally and strive at all times to meet ambitious targets.
 We are committed to a cycle of continuous improvement and aspiration and are keen to appoint a colleague who shares that vision, determination and a restless quest for even higher outcomes.
 All of these factors combine to make Goffs a very exciting and rewarding community to be a part of.

 Goffs prides itself on its sense of community – both within the school itself, and in the wider locality.
 Visitors to our school unfailingly comment on a very real sense of community, coupled with warmth and pride.
 We are members of Cheshunt Extended Services (ChExS), offering a variety of extended school and community based activities for both students and parents.
 Our students actively support local charity work such as the Isabel Hospice, and maintain strong links with our local primary schools particularly through our MFL Specialism.
 In addition, our young Sports Leaders regularly work in primary schools.
-Goffs runs a G-Involved Volunteering programme, where every student including the Sixth Form aims to complete 20 hours volunteering during the course of the academic year.
+Goffs runs a G-Involved Volunteering programme, where every Sixth Form student completes 20 hours volunteering during the course of the academic year.
 Students are rewarded through our annual Pride of Goffs Awards evening.

 We firmly believe in every student feeling a strong sense of community and on entering the school, each student is placed in one of four Houses: Eagle, Falcon, Hawk and Phoenix.
 Each House is led by a team of student House Captains and has a clear sense of identity.
 Regular competitions and assemblies strengthen this sense of community.
 Each year the House Captains decide on a possible group of charities to support; students in every year then vote on their chosen school charity.
 Students within each House then arrange a variety of fund raising events throughout the school year.
 The House which raises the most money in the year for our school charity is awarded the Charity House Shield.
 Such work is indicative of Goffs students’ ability to empathise with the needs of others, and further develops their capacity to work successfully in a variety of social settings.